On your first day

 Collect your university ID card when you move into university halls of residence or from your campus library.
 This is one of the most important things you need to do!
 You must have enrolled before you can do this (so remember to bring your Certificate of Enrolment either in paper or displayed clearly on your mobile device).

 Important: You will not receive any loan or grant payments until you have collected your university ID card, so the payment date will be at least 3-5 working days from the date published on your payment schedule from Student Finance.
-If you have any queries, please contact our money advice team.
+If you have any queries, please contact our

 Good to know: Please carry this card with you on campus at all times.
 As well as giving you access to university facilities, your ID card allows you to borrow and reserve books from the library, and pay for photocopying and printing.
 You may also be asked to show it to security or a university staff member.